silentdance/ram/intl.en-US/User Guide/RAM user groups/RAM user group overview.md

 # RAM user group overview {#concept_662721 .concept}

-Alibaba Cloud RAM allows you to create RAM user groups to classify and organize these RAM users for easier user and permission management.
+Alibaba Cloud RAM allows you to create RAM user groups to classify and organize RAM users under your Alibaba Cloud account for easier user and permission management.

 -   If the responsibilities of a RAM user change, you only need to move the user to a RAM user group with the appropriate permissions.
 This action does not affect other RAM users.